wbstack/api/README.md

 ### Seeded data

-Some data is added to the database via the laraval seeders.
+Some data is added to the database via the Laravel seeders.

 You can log in with these details for example.